Calibrating the negative interpretation: Alternative varieties of constructive analysis

+Reverse constructive mathematics establishes precise connections among mathematical theorems, function existence axioms, and logical principles over weak constructive theories based on intuitionistic logic.
+The (weak and not so weak) base theories used here are classically sound subsystems of Kleene's formal system {\bf I} in \cite{klve1965}.
+Kreisel's {\em two} uncomplimentary reviews notwithstanding, Kleene and Vesley's book contained the first coherent treatment of Brouwer's intuitionistic analysis in ordinary mathematical language with intuitionistic logic, together with a proof of its consistency relative to its classically sound subtheory {\bf B}.

-To the extent that it can be identified with the common subsystem {\bf IA$_1$} + AC$_{01}$ of I and C, by Theorem 5.1(vi) and the fact that {\bf IA$_1$} + AC$_{00}$ + $\mathrm{(\neg \neg A \rightarrow A)}$ $\vdash$ BI$_1$ Bishop's constructive analysis BISH has the same classical content as Kleene's {\bf B}.
-Evidently the classical contents (as expressed by the G\"odel-Gentzen negative interpretation) of classical analysis with countable choice, Bishop's constructive analysis, and Markov's recursive analysis are individually consistent with Kleene's and Vesley's versions of intuitionistic analysis.
+The classical contents (as expressed by the G\"odel-Gentzen negative interpretation) of classical analysis with countable choice, Bishop's constructive analysis, and Markov's recursive analysis are individually consistent with Kleene's and Vesley's versions \cite{klve1965}, \cite{ve1970} of intuitionistic analysis.

-While the perceived conflicts among CLASS, INT, BISH and RUSS do reflect the different ways the full language is used in these four varieties of mathematical practice, those differences are not just a matter of intuitionistic versus classical logic.
-They are essentially informed by fundamentally different ideas about what constitutes an infinite sequence of natural numbers.
+The perceived conflicts among CLASS, INT, BISH and RUSS partly reflect the ways language is used in these four varieties of mathematical practice.
+Gentzen's negative interpretation enables a parallel treatment of classical and constructive mathematics by making linguistic differences explicit, restricting the logic to be intuitionistic, and expressing classical reasoning in the negative language.
+The constructive cost of reconciliation can be measured precisely by computing the minimum classical extensions of classically sound theories.

+Of course, those conflicts are never just a matter of linguistic interpretation or of intuitionistic versus classical logic.
+They also reflect fundamentally different ideas about what constitutes an infinite sequence of natural numbers.